John Money: Career and views

-In 1947, at the age of 26, Money emigrated to the United States to study at the Psychiatric Institute of the University of Pittsburgh.
+In 1947, at the age of 26, Money immigrated to the United States to study at the Psychiatric Institute of the University of Pittsburgh.
 In 1948, he became a doctoral candidate at Harvard University, and earned his PhD in 1952.
 Money became a professor of pediatrics and medical psychology at Johns Hopkins University, where he worked from 1952 until his death.

 Money proposed and developed several theories related to the topics of gender identity and gender roles, and coined terms like gender role and lovemap.
 He popularized the term paraphilia (appearing in the DSM-III, which would later replace perversions) and introduced the term sexual orientation in place of sexual preference, arguing that attraction is not necessarily a matter of free choice.
 Although often misattributed to him, Money did not coin the term 'gender identity.
 In 1960 and 1961, he co-authored two papers with Richard Green.
 Believing that gender identity was malleable within the first two years of life, Money advocated for the surgical "normalization" of the genitalia of intersex infants.